ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 `standard-2x`, with its double CPU share, has a tighter cluster, but still exhibits high variance.
 Then there are the dedicated instances with extremely tight clusters of small points, indicating consistently quick performance.

-The following illustration shows how the variance changes based on instance type.
+The following illustration shows how the average variance changes based on dyno type.

-VARIANCE DIAGRAM HERE
+{{< heroku_variance_viz >}}

+There is about an order of magnitude difference in the variance between a `perform-l` and the shared dynos.
+Granted, that difference amounts to ~45ms which is likely just noise for many workloads.
+And at (at least) 10x the price, a `performance-l` is difficult to justify for anything besides a professional application.

 #### Behind the abstraction